zzok0110/voice-assignment/README.md

 # voice-assignment
-one 4 people assighment for master degree semeter 1.
+one 4 people assighment for master degree semeter 1 course.
 With the recorded voice to enhance, and detect the vowel.
 Based on python, FFT.